postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Retrieving your New Relic API key

 If you don't already have a [New Relic account](https://newrelic.com/), you'll need to [create one](https://newrelic.com/signup?utm_source=external_partners&utm_medium=referral&utm_campaign=global-fy22-q3-io-partner&utm_content=postman_qs).

-Then follow the steps below to retrieve your Ingest License key from New Relic:
+To retrieve your Ingest License key from New Relic, do the following:

 1. Sign in to [New Relic](https://login.newrelic.com).
 1. Select your avatar in the upper right corner, then select **API keys**.